ibm-cloud-docs/cis/cli/cli-dns-record.md

   `--file`                BIND config to upload.

-   `-i, --instance`   Instance name.
+   `-i, --instance INSTANCE_NAME`   Instance name.
 If not set, the context instance specified by 'ibmcloud cis instance-set' is used.

-   `-o, --output`    Specify output format, only JSON is supported now.
+   `--output FORMAT`    Specify output format, only JSON is supported now.

 ## Export BIND config